103rd Regiment of Foot (1806): War of 1812

 In 1813, the regiment was shipped overseas to the Canadian Frontier, and was garrisoned in Quebec City, where it took part in the War of 1812.
-During the 1812 war, the flank companies (Grenadier and Light Infantry) saw service at notable battles, included: Patteron's Creek, Lundy's Lane, the Siege of Fort Erie and the Niagara Campaign.
+During the 1812 war, the flank companies (Grenadier and Light Infantry) saw service at notable battles, including Patteron's Creek, Lundy's Lane, the Siege of Fort Erie and the Niagara Campaign.
 For its participation, the regiment was awarded the battle honours "Canadian Frontier" and "Niagara".

 During its tenure in Canada the regiment became known as "The Worst regiment in Canada", mostly due to the high desertion rate, very young recruits, and poor discipline.
-The nickname was given by the Governor General of Canada, George Prévost.
+The nickname was given by the Governor General of Canada, George Prevost.
 However, this nickname was not well taken, and the regiment was able to prove its worth by gaining a battle honour.

 Lundy's Lane

 During the Battle of Lundy's Lane, the line companies of the regiment formed part of the First Brigade under Colonel Hercules Scott, at Twelve Mile Creek, while the flank companies were part of the Third (Light) Brigade under Lieutenant Colonel Thomas Pearson, encamped near Four Mile Creek.

-During the battle, the regiment melted away at the sight of just a couple American volleys.
+During the battle, the regiment melted away after a couple of American volleys.
 However, they were rallied by the extraordinary exertions of Major William Smelt.
 After another desperate assault, the British succeeded in forcing their way into the battery.
 Fearing the capture of the guns, Major Jacob Hindman spiked two cannons.

 Fort Erie

-During the Siege of Fort Erie an attack column, led by Colonel Scott, of 700 men attacked the northern portion of the American lines.
+During the Siege of Fort Erie an attack column of 700 men, led by Colonel Scott, attacked the northern portion of the American lines.
 After making several attempts to capture the lines, though suffering heavy casualties and their location being given away by forward pickets, the attack column fell back.
 After this failed assault, the regiment moved westward to join the third assault column, which was on their right.

 During the assault of the third column, the assault was again held off, with many of the remaining men joining Drummond's column, which was in the process of attacking Douglass Battery.
 Yet another attack was ordered, and the sailors and marines of the column made it past the breastworks, but after a volley and bayonet charge by the 19th U.S. Infantry Regiment, they were yet again forced back and rallied, after just a few minutes.

 During the siege, the regiment's commanding officer, Colonel Scott was killed.
-In addition, the regiment lost about 424 men, including 14 out of 18 officers.
+In addition, the regiment suffered about 424 casualties, including 14 out of 18 officers.
 Before the siege, the regiment had been based in Burlington.